range123/range123.github.io/_pages/cv.md

 <!-- 1. **Dino-Run (Present),** ​ A ​ **_Reinforcement-Learning_** ​ agent that will play the well known
     google chrome browser game, a convolutional agent will be trained for playing the game. -->
-1. **Deep Generative Models for Faces (Present)** ​, A Project aimed at generating faces and evaluating different generative models such as Auto-Encoders, GANs, VAEs etc. the models are trained on the ​ _Labeled Faces in the Wild Dataset_ ​.
+1. **MCQ Generation using Text Transformers (2021)**, A fully functioning web app which can generate multiple choice based questions from a given piece of text and also functions as an intelligent editor for MCQs.
+The core generator works using a fine-tuned T5 model & a distractor generator model, Presented as the final year engineering project.
-2. **Temperature-Monitor (Present)**, ​An IOT based project for continuously Monitoring the temperature of Mortar blocks using Arduino and thermocouples to analyse its physical properties, done as an Internally Funded Project.
+2. **Deep Generative Models for Faces (2020)** ​, A Project aimed at generating faces and evaluating different generative models such as Auto-Encoders, GANs, VAEs etc. the models are trained on the ​ _Labeled Faces in the Wild Dataset_ ​.
 3. **MalwareDetection (2020)**, A MachineLearning based project for predicting if a program is malicious by using  the string representation for the program.
 An ML based approach was also used for detecting **__BotNets__** in network traffic, Submitted for IIT Kanpur Cybersecurity Hackathon .
 4. **RangeBot** ​ **(2020)** ​, A Bot that plays chess using ​ **_Alpha-Beta Pruning_** ​ and Endgame
     TableBases.
 It makes use of a creative heuristic function for searching the board